nidhaloff/igel/docs/README.rst

 The goal of the project is to provide machine learning for **everyone**, both technical and non-technical users.

-I needed a tool sometimes, which I can use to fast create a machine learning prototype.
+I sometimes needed a tool to quickly create a machine learning prototype.
 Whether to build some proof of concept, create a fast draft model to prove a point or use auto ML.
-I find myself often stuck at writing boilerplate code and thinking too much where to start.
+I often found myself stuck writing boilerplate code and overthinking where to start.
 Therefore, I decided to create this tool.

 igel is built on top of other ML frameworks.
 It provides a simple way to use machine learning without writing a **single line of code**.
 Igel is **highly customizable**, but only if you want to.
 Igel does not force you to